mathfour/houston-run-commuter/README.md

 Run Commuter Houston
 ======
 **Run Commuter Houston** is an app for runners in Houston who have to supplement thier trip with the bus.

+Run commuting is gaining in popularity.
+But the limiting factors of running to work include traveling longer distances than is reasonable to run.
+Taking the bus is a great way around this.

+**Run Commuter Houston** is a mobile iOS app built in Swift 3 that allows commuters to get information on the bus stops closest to them.

 #### Screenshot